+44 (1244) 220-062

 Part 1: Personal & Employment Details

-• UTR (Unique Taxpayer Reference)
+• UTR (Unique Taxpayer Reference): 10-digit number from HMRC.

 Part 2: Income from Self-Employment / Partnerships